It’s hard for a shepherd when the bear pays a call. It isn’t a good time for me to visit, but when I set out I know nothing of all this.

 Working conditions have improved dramatically in the last four years.
 There are now grants which mean that he has two portacabins brought in by helicopter each summer (the other is at the Col de Ventolau).
 He also has an assistant and a day off each week.
 For the farmer too, it is all profit.
 In summer the wages, the dogs, the fencing and the huts are all paid for by PirosLife, an organisation sponsored by the EU LIFE project.

 And there’s the rub.
-The grants are designed to encourage acceptance of the transnational Pyrenean Biodiversity Strategy which has increased the number of brown bears from a low of five in 1995 to about fifty now.
-As it happens, Goiat promptly headed north and hasn’t been seen here again.
+The grants are designed to encourage acceptance of the brown bears whose numbers have from a low of five in 1995 to about fifty now.
+As it happens, Goiat, the bear released near here, promptly headed north and hasn’t been seen here again.
+But othere bears have.

 The idea of corralling the sheep at night is also new here.
 As in France, previously they were allowed to roam over a large area, with minimal control.